 Croissant-makers will often purchase a special butter specifically for croissants, flaky pastries, and viennoiseries, called "dry butter" (beurre sec in French).
 This is also called "Beurre de Tourage."
 This butter is supposedly dryer than regular butter.
 It's formulated to create more distinct layers of butter/fat between the sheets of dough.

-When to chose unsalted or salted butter
+When to choose unsalted or salted butter

 The quantity of salt in a block of butter will vary from one brand to another.
 Recipe developers cannot account for brand variation in the writing process.
 They can't test every brand of salted butter on the planet to validate that the quantity of salt it provides is sufficient for a recipe and not excessive.
 For this reason, most baking recipes recommend using unsalted butter and are developed specifically with unsalted butter.
-And to compensate for that lack of salt, you will add salt in these recipes.
+And to compensate for that lack of salt, you will add salt to these recipes.

 How to replace unsalted and salted butter in baking

 The good news is that unsalted and salted butter can be interchanged fairly easily without too much effort.

 - If you are following a recipe with unsalted butter and want to use salted instead, do a 1:1 substitution.
 Replace unsalted with salted butter, gram-for-gram or cup-for-cup; omit the salt in the recipe, or reduce it